CristianaTiago/2D-diffusion-echo/README.md

 ## Dataset
-You will have to define your training and validation datsets in .mat files, in the following way:
+You will have to define your training and validation datasets in .mat files, in the following way:

 ```
 input_path/